 Skip to main content

 Every dollar you spend on paid ads disappears the moment you stop bidding.
 Organic search works differently: the pages you build today keep acquiring customers for months and years.
-This guide shows you how to calculate your true cost per customer acquisition and shift the economics in your favor.
+This guide explains the CAC meaning for ecommerce, walks through the cost per customer acquisition formula, shares average ecommerce CAC benchmarks, and shows you how to lower acquisition costs with SEO.
+This is one of the areas Similar AI's agents handle automatically.

 Visual ComfortTwinklBigjigs ToysDewaeleDiscountMugsDependsRVshareKleinanzeigen

-Customer acquisition cost is the total amount you spend to acquire a single new customer.
+Customer acquisition cost (CAC) is the total amount you spend to acquire a single new customer.
+Sometimes called "CAC cost" or simply "cost per customer," this metric captures every expense involved in turning a prospect into a buyer.
 The formula is straightforward:

 CAC = Total Sales & Marketing Costs ÷ Number of New Customers Acquired

-For e-commerce brands, CAC is one of the most important profitability metrics.
+For ecommerce brands, CAC is one of the most important profitability metrics.
 If your cost per customer exceeds what that customer spends with you (minus COGS and fulfillment), you're losing money on every order.
-It's that simple.
+Understanding what is CAC in ecommerce and tracking it by channel is the first step to healthier unit economics.

 CAC vs. CPA: Know the Difference